uilianries/imgui/Quickstart.md

 - (6) End of main loop: call `ImGui::Render()` + call Render function of Rendering backend.
 - (7) Most backends requires extra steps to hook or forward events.
 - (8) Shutdown backends, destroy Dear ImGui context with `ImGui::DestroyContext()`.
+- (9) In your application input logic: you can poll `ImGui::GetIO().WantCaptureMouse`/`WantCaptureKeyboard` to tell if Dear ImGui wants to obstruct mouse/keyboard inputs from underlying apps. e.g. when hovering a window WantCaptureMouse will be set to true.

 ## Example: If you are using Raw Win32 API + DirectX11